AgriFutures Rural Women's Award

 Applicants must be over 18 years of age, and no formal qualifications are required.

 A $15,000 Westpac financial bursary is awarded in each Australian state or territory, providing the financial resources to support a project, business or program that will benefit rural industries, businesses or communities.
-The project, idea or initiative must be up and running, or live within 3 months of the application being submitted.
-The project may be commercially or non-commercially focused, but must align with AgriFutures' strategic priorities.
+The initiative may be commercially or non-commercially focused.
+It must:

 Award finalists will also receive professional development opportunities and access to alumni networks.